datalad-handbook/book/docs/basics/101-115-symlinks.rst

 If you don't know what you are looking at, this looks weird, if not worse: intimidating, wrong, or broken.
 First of all: no, **it is all fine**.
-But lets start with the basics of what is displayed here to understand it.
+But let's start with the basics of what is displayed here to understand it.

 The small ``->`` symbol connecting one path (the books name) to another path (the weird